Our 2024 tours are fully booked. Dates for 2025 are listed below.

 Cuillin Mountains are a spectacular and majestic mountain range as we begin our journey on the Isle of Skye.

 Portree – we’ll enjoy lunch overlooking a Loch at a cafe and gift shop on the outskirts of this colourful town.

 The Duirinish Peninsula stretches west from Dunvegan.
 Most of the area is wild and uninhabited, with the flat-topped mountains of Healabhal Mor and Healabhal Bheag, or Macleod’s Tables, dominating the surrounding countryside.
 The story goes that when the Chief of the Clan Macleod wanted to impress a visitor, he dined with them atop Healabhal Mor, surrounded by torch-carrying clansmen.
-On our way around Duirinish, we’ll be taking you to several historic sites and you’ll enjoy some remote retail therapy with the local Highlanders, including a working Croft where you can meet some Highland Cows, a Pottery Studio and a local Artist’s Studio.
-These are the very crafts which keep Skye thriving with Celtic creativity.
+On our way around Duirinish, we’ll be taking you to a working Croft where you can meet some Highland Cows, learn how to spin wool and visit a local artist’s studio.
+These are the very skills which keep Skye thriving with Celtic spirit.

 Sligachan – we’ll stop at this beauty spot for a rest and a cuppa before heading back to Inverness…

 Loch Carron – we may just have a wee surprise for you here!